drakkan/sftpgo/README.md

 - Per user IP filters are supported: login can be restricted to specific ranges of IP addresses or to a specific IP address.
 - Per user and per directory file extensions filters are supported: files can be allowed or denied based on their extensions.
 - Virtual folders are supported: directories outside the user home directory can be exposed as virtual folders.
-- Configurable custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.
+- Configurable custom commands and/or HTTP notifications on file upload, download, pre-delete, delete, rename, on SSH commands and on user add, update and delete.
 - Automatically terminating idle connections.
 - Atomic uploads are configurable.
 - Support for Git repositories over SSH.